frame-lang/frame-docs/index.rst

 Lastly, Frame's runtime kernel embedded in each Frame system provides mechanisms to run Frame systems as long running services.
 This differs from other approaches to implementing automata which are typically modeled as event driven and return control to the caller after each call to the system.
+While Frame is typically used in an event driven manner, both modes of operation are possible in Frame.